 We also note that analysis of her recorded speeches over the years has demonstrated a shift toward the more popular Estuary English, a London accent from counties adjoining the river Thames.

 IELTS candidates and those learning English as a second language often find that listening to BBC Radio or watching popular British television programs helps in learning English pronunciation and honing English listening skills.

 It is never a bad idea to improve your English by emulating native English speakers.
 However, you should be aware of what exactly you are copying.

 Is BBC English a good model for ESL students to follow?

 Let us delve again into the history books to see why this style of spoken English features so prominently in ESOL courses all over the world.

-To this day, Britain has more than fifty-six acknowledged regional dialects, with the London accent and expressions having always been thought as the most popular.
+To this day, Britain has more than recognises fifty-six regional dialects, with the London accent and expressions having always been thought as the most popular.

 Because the BBC was headquartered in London, radio hosts cultivated an exaggerated manner of speaking that regional banter, to better be understood over the tricky wireless airwaves.

-In keeping with the demonstrated example of proper spoken English transmitted on the air and heard all over the world, the teaching of grammar and vocabulary in UK schools was revolutionized.
+In keeping with the demonstrated example of properly spoken English transmitted on the air and heard all over the world, the teaching of grammar, vocabulary and especially pronunciation in UK schools was revolutionized.

 It is not uncommon for a country to formulate a standardized version of its native language, all while maintaining local dialects.